 Barbara has eighteen years Non-Executive Director experience and was the Chairman of Bexley Care Trust during an extraordinary six years of transformation.
 Currently Barbara serves as a Non-Executive Member on the House of Commons Management Board.

-The Lord Smith of Kelvin, Weir
+The Lord Smith of Kelvin, SSE

 Lord Smith of Kelvin was born in Glasgow, Scotland, educated at Allan Glen's School and qualified as a chartered accountant in 1968.
 He worked in venture capital with ICFC, now 3i, for fourteen years before moving into the banking and asset management sector including being CEO of Deutsche Asset Management.
 He is a Fellow of the Chartered Institute of Bankers in Scotland and was awarded an Honorary Fellowship of the Institute of Internal Auditors.